 A different direction

 The way Northland points to the north-west is believed by scientists to be a remnant of New Zealand’s original geological orientation.
-This angle was established between 60 and 80 million years ago, when the opening of the Tasman Sea moved the New Zealand micro-continent away from Australia and Antarctica.
-However, except for the southern South Island, the rest of the country has been bent around to a north-easterly direction during the past 30 or so million years.
+This angle was established between 60 and 80 million years ago, when the opening of the Tasman Sea separated the New Zealand micro-continent from Australia and Antarctica.
+The rest of the country has been bent around to a north-easterly axis during the past 30 or so million years.

-The foundation rock is mostly greywacke, a hard compressed sandstone that was laid down on the seabed between 135 and 280 million years ago.
-This was once covered by layers of softer rocks – sandstone, coal deposits, limestone and shale – that eroded away.
+The foundation rock is mostly greywacke, a hard compressed sandstone that was laid down on the seabed between 280 and 135 million years ago.
+This was once covered by layers of softer rocks – sandstone, coal deposits, limestone and shale – that have eroded away.